nlef/moonraker-telegram-bot/docs/config_sample.md

 #	The default is not to send notifications based on time.
 #	This type of notifications continues, even when the print is paused.
 So if your printer triggers a pause, for example
 #	caused by filament runout, you will still get notifications regularly, until the print is completed/canceled.
-#min_delay_between_notifications: 60
-#	When printing small models the bot can cause unwanted notification/message spam.
-In future releases
-#	the notification type (silent/normal) will be available.
-For now you can either mute the bot, or use this parameter
-#	to limit how often notifications are sent.
-The value sets, how many seconds have to pass, before the next
-#	notification is sent.
-Default is not to use any limits.
-#	This parameter is depreciated and will be removed in future verions.
-Please use the time-based notifications, and
-#	configure other types properly.
 #groups: group_id_1, group_id_2
 #	When running multiple printers/a farm, you may want to aggregate all notifications from all printers in a group.
 #	You can enter group IDs here, to which notifications will be sent.
 No control from a group is possible.